• Skip to primary navigation

 These baked black bean taquitos are both vegetarian, packed with veggies, and way lighter than the store bought kind without sacrificing any flavor.

 We try to eat meatless a few times a week.
-By we, I mean I of course and my poor husband is forced into it by default.
+By we, I mean I of course and my husband is forced into it by default.

+You’d be surprised how many times my husband has gotten through a whole meal without even missing the meat.
 When its rolled up in a tortilla, you can’t even tell whats inside.
 See how sneaky that is?

 These baked black bean taquitos are both vegetarian, packed with veggies, and way lighter than the store bought kind without sacrificing any flavor.